 According to the consortium members, particular focal points of the project will be workload balancing, airflow efficiency, and modularity.

-The operational measurement and design optimisation of the data centre will provide templated information and analysis for facilities looking to redeploy the solution in their chosen location.
+The operational measurement and design optimisation of the data center will provide templated information and analysis for facilities looking to redeploy the solution in their chosen location.

-The wooden structured data centre located within Boden’s data centre hub is expected to be completed and operational by November this year.
+The wooden structured data center located within Boden's data center hub is expected to be completed and operational by November this year.

-”It is nice to see yet another facility emerging in our data centre park.
-This research project will certainly add great value to data centre efficiencies in the Nordics and the rest of Europe,” says Boden Business Agency director of data centre development Nils Lindh.
+”It is nice to see yet another facility emerging in our data center park.
+This research project will certainly add great value to data center efficiencies in the Nordics and the rest of Europe,” says Boden Business Agency director of data center development Nils Lindh.